rdwinter2/standards/Contributing.md

      production.
 We want the author to be aware of the release of their code.

   b.
+A given repository may provide its own contribution guidelines by
+     including a Contributing.md in its root repository.

+  c.
+If a repository defines an artifact or definition of some sort
+     that is itself used in other applications, we require feedback from at least 3 of the dependent owners prior to merging (or all of the dependent owners if there are fewer than 3).
+The goals here are to a: minimize surprise by people dependent on a chance;
+     b: minimize the number of changes in both short term and long term in shared artifacts as the cost long term of mistakes here is high.

-A change requires at least one LGTM from an active contributor to
+  d.
+Otherwise, a change requires at least one LGTM from an active
-     the project.
+     contributor to the project.
 For now, this is a loose definition given we all know who works on what.
 Over time, if identification of "active contributor" becomes a challenge, we will formalize in some way.
-Note that this means an active contributor can immediately merge their own pull request if they so choose.
-The primary value of the pull request in this case is notifciation to the rest of the team.
+Note that this means an active contributor can immediately merge their own pull request if they so choose, or can otherwise highlight a PR for which they would like review / suggestions.
+Note that even in the case of immediate merge, the primary value of the pull request is notifciation to the rest of the team.

+## Making changes to standards

+The standards repo is considered to by one which ALL engineers at Flow Commerce are dependent on.
+The contribution policy for this repository thus follows option (c) above.
+In addition, the change must be approved (via LGTM) by the BDFL (currently Michael Bryzek).